16 Things You Didn’t Know About Prince George

 He helped design his mom’s garden

-With his love of nature, it’s not surprising Prince George actually helped Duchess Catherine design her woodland-themed, play-and-learn garden for the Royal Horticultural Society (RHS) this year.
+With his love of nature, it’s not surprising Prince George actually helped Duchess Catherine design her woodland-themed, play-and-learn garden for the Royal Horticultural Society (RHS).
 “We made the stepping stones because Prince George wanted them,” the landscaper the Duchess worked with told Hello!.
 “The kids loved jumping across [the stream].”
 Plus, the official Kensington Palace Instagram revealed, “over the past months, Prince George, Princess Charlotte, and Prince Louis have helped the Duchess gather moss, leaves, and twigs to help decorate the RHS Back to Nature Garden.
 Hazel sticks collected by the family were also used to make the garden’s den.”
 The Duchess said her kids “played [in the garden] last night in a way I hadn’t imagined.
 They were throwing stones.
 I hadn’t actually thought that that was what they would be doing.
 They kicked their shoes off, and wanted to paddle in the stream…using it in a way that I hadn’t anticipated.”
-Yet, these are the parenting rules the royals have to follow.
+Check out these photos that show how Kate Middleton is just like us.

 He makes pizza dough

 What kid doesn’t like pizza?
 Prince George is no exception and even likes making his own personal pies.
-At a community center lunch last year, Duchess Catherine said, “I’ve done that with George and Charlotte, making pizza dough.
+At a community center lunch, Duchess Catherine said, “I’ve done that with George and Charlotte, making pizza dough.
 They love it because they can get their hands messy.”
 At a recent event where she actually made pizzas with children, Kate said of her own kids, “they would love to come and do this with you.
-They’ll be very sad that I’ve been out here making pizzas with all you and they haven’t been!”
+They’ll be very sad that I’ve been out here making pizzas with all of you and they haven’t been!”
 The budding chef also likes to make cookies, although the Duchess has said, “when I try to do this with George at home, chocolate and the golden syrup goes everywhere.
 He makes so much mess.
 It’s chaos.”
 So relatable!
-Read about more times the royal family was brutally honest with the media.

 He plays tennis—with Roger Federer